Stress Education And Reservation

 news universities

-Stress at individual and social levels; distorts our cognition, affect, and conation (perception, feelings, and actions); and leads to, amongst many other evils, deterioration of international, national, and local education policy and its implementation.
-The present-day non-holistic (sectarian, prejudiced, vindictive, malicious, mercenary, exploitative, and malevolent) education (formal, curricular, co-curricular, extracurricular, and informal) is a major stressor that though it aids in petty pursuits; opposes our blossoming and further perpetuates stress and ill effects in the individual and social life.
-Let us review; the present perspective, policy, and practice of education, as seen around.
+Stress at individual and social levels distorts our cognition, affect, and conation (perception, feelings, and actions) and leads to, amongst many other evils, the deterioration of international, national, and local education policy and its implementation.
+The present-day non-holistic (sectarian, prejudiced, vindictive, malicious, mercenary, exploitative, and evil) education (formal, curricular, co-curricular, extracurricular, and informal) is a major stressor that, though it aids in petty pursuits, opposes our blossoming and further perpetuates stress and ill effects in the individual and social life.
+Let us review the present Perspective, policy, and practice of education, as seen around.

-Even though education is defined in various ways; and often inadequately or incompletely, there has been a general agreement that education is basically a process of the blossoming of an individual and the society.
-Hence it included three domains, which are as follows.
-The first domain is called AFFECTIVE DOMAIN.
+Even though education is defined in various ways, and often inadequately or incompletely, there has been a general agreement that education is a process of blossoming an individual and society.
+Hence, it included three domains: The first domain is called AFFECTIVE DOMAIN.
 This means the state of mind.
 In simple words, the affective domain relates to how we feel.
-Thus when our mind is full of alertness, attention, enthusiasm, buoyancy, affection, concern, joy, tolerance, self-esteem, mutual respect, mutual trust, commitment, dedication, love, romance, confidence, positive and victorious spirit, we would call it healthy affective domain.
-In addition, the zeal and concentration needed; in the pursuit of excellence in the intellectual field, tenacity and endurance are required; in skillful activities and patience and commitment essential; for internally satisfying and socially beneficial (conscientious) actions constitute affective domain.
+Thus, when our mind is full of alertness, attention, enthusiasm, buoyancy, affection, concern, joy, tolerance, self-esteem, mutual respect, mutual trust, commitment, dedication, love, romance, confidence, and positive and victorious spirit, we would call it healthy affective domain.
+In addition, the zeal and concentration needed to pursue excellence in the intellectual field, tenacity, and endurance are required in skillful activities, and patience and commitment are essential for internally satisfying and socially beneficial (conscientious) actions that constitute the affective domain.
 The purpose of education is to nurture this domain by designing suitable curricula and syllabi.

-The second domain of education is called PSYCHOMOTOR DOMAIN.
-This implies the ability to appreciate skills and ability to perform physical and mental skills, speed, accuracy, elegance, ease of performance, etc. This may involve appreciation and performance of skills such as surgery, playing a musical instrument, playing basket ball or doing carpentry!
-The purpose of education is to nurture this domain through not only designing suitable curricula, syllabi but also by providing sufficient practical and demonstration classes; with all the necessary equipment.
+The second domain of education is called the PSYCHOMOTOR DOMAIN.
+This implies the ability to appreciate and perform physical and mental skills, speed, accuracy, elegance, ease of performance, etc. It may involve appreciation and performance of skills such as surgery, playing a musical instrument, playing basketball, or doing carpentry!
+The purpose of education is to nurture this domain by designing suitable curricula and syllabi and providing sufficient practical and demonstration classes with all the necessary equipment.

 READ MORE :

-The third domain is called COGNITIVE DOMAIN.
-The cognitive domain incorporates accurate perspective, contemplation, correct perception understanding, conceptualization, analysis and recall of fact and problems, ability to evaluate, synthesize, correlate and make decisions, appropriate policies, plans, and expertise in the management, administration, etc. All these domains have three components each viz.
-Cognition [Perception], affect [Feelings] and donation [Response].
+The third domain is called the COGNITIVE DOMAIN.
+The cognitive domain incorporates accurate Perspective, contemplation, correct perception understanding, conceptualization, analysis and recall of facts and problems, ability to evaluate, synthesize, correlate, and make decisions, appropriate policies and plans, and expertise in management, administration, etc. All these domains have three components, each viz.
+Cognition [Perception], affect [Feelings], and donation [Response].

-Thus cognitive domain would have intellectual perception, clarity, and intellectual expression, and the affective domain would include feeling, motivation, and response in an emotional sphere such as poetry; and the psychomotor domain would include grasp and internalization of a particular skill, confidence to perform it and actually performing it.
+Thus, the cognitive domain would include intellectual Perception, clarity, and intellectual expression; the affective domain would include feeling, motivation, and Response in an emotional sphere such as poetry; and the psychomotor domain would include grasping and internalizing a particular skill, confidence in performing it, and performing it.

-Let us now see, how despite these goals; how it has come to be conceived as a process of achieving political, economic, scientific, and technological supremacy and thus deteriorated to the present stage; where all the three domains are defective; apart from lacking in the spiritual and productive domains.
+Let us now see how, despite these goals, it has come to be conceived as a process of achieving political, economic, scientific, and technological supremacy and thus deteriorated to the present stage, where all three domains are defective, apart from lacking in the spiritual and productive domains.
 In short, let us see how it has become a major stressor.

 definition of stress